Europe's migrant crisis dominates pope's Cyprus-Greece trip

 Francis is also meeting with the Orthodox leaders in both Cyprus and Greece, as well as the small local Catholic communities in each country.

-The visit comes amid new pandemic travel bans across much of the world thanks to the omicron variant first detected in South Africa.
+The visit comes amid new pandemic travel bans across much of the world due to the omicron coronavirus variant first detected in South Africa.

-The pope, who turns 85 this month and has only part of one lung, is fully vaccinated but generally eschews face masks.
+The pope, who turns 85 on Dec.
+17 and has only part of one lung, is fully vaccinated but generally eschews face masks.
 Asked what if any precautions had been taken to protect him and others during the trip, Vatican spokesman Matteo Bruni said “prudence” as well as prevailing health pass requirements that are in place in most of Europe.

 Asked if the pope and Vatican delegation had received booster shots, Bruni said “I would presume” anyone traveling on the papal plane who wanted one could get one.

-Cyprus has in recent weeks seen a spike in daily COVID-19 infections at a rate hovering above 0.5% which has prompted authorities to mandate mask-wearing and weekly testing for schoolkids over 6 as well as to cancel all school Christmas events.
+Cyprus has in recent weeks seen a spike in daily COVID-19 infections, which on Thursday prompted authorities to mandate PCR tests for all arriving passengers as of next week, on top of compulsory mask-wearing and weekly testing for schoolkids over 6 as well as the cancellation of all Christmas events.

 Menelaos Hadjicostis reported from Nicosia, Cyprus.